MohamedMaged5/Calculator_APP/README.md

 # Development
 * Mohamed Maged developed the app by using Cubit as State Management.
-- Menna Zakaria made the logic of the calculator itself.
+- A teammate made the logic of the calculator itself.